Stock market today: Wall Street closes another winning week with barely a move - ExBulletin

 The earnings season is accelerating and a majority of companies are reporting better than expected results.
 They are, however, doing it a little less than usual, according to FactSet.

-On the losing side of Wall Street, American Express fell 3.9%.
+On the losing side of Wall Street was American Express, which fell 3.9%.
 It reported higher-than-expected earnings for the spring, but its revenue fell short of expectations.

 Comerica fell from an initial gain to a loss of 4.1% after reporting higher earnings and revenue for the spring than analysts expected.
 The regional bank also reported a decline in average customer deposits, although it said levels stabilized in the second half of the quarter.
 Deposits have come under scrutiny since several banks went bankrupt in March after customers suddenly withdrew their money.

 The stock market has generally been in tears this year as the economy defied recession forecasts.
-It is so far fueled by much higher interest rates intended to bring down inflation, and the hope is that it can survive the Federal Reserve’s rate hike campaign.
+So far, it has been fueled by much higher interest rates intended to drive down inflation, and the hope is that it can survive the Federal Reserve’s rate hike campaign.

 The Fed is expected to raise its federal funds rate on Wednesday to its highest level since 2001.
 But the hope is that it will be the last hike of the cycle as inflation has cooled since last summer.
 The federal funds rate started last year at virtually zero.